kareneth/blog/content/posts/2020-01-12-speak-and-think-like-a-native-game-over.md

 玩完了 (wan2 wan2 le5), which roughly translated to "game over" or "done playing."
 I'm not trying too hard here, because well, first off don't learn this, and I'm pretty sure he said that because he thought it was fun to say "wan2wan2".
 He's like that.

 See what I mean about the short noun and verb pairings.
-And I understood him, but I think my face ended up like a cross between 😯and  🤨...which probably meant I looked like 🤭.
-Not the most encouraging wife.
+Oh, and I understood him completely and I hope my face ended up like a cross between 😯and  🤨...which probably meant I looked like 🤭or even 😬.

 Good, Native Chinese: